jochenkirstaetter/dotnet-genai/README.md

 ## Supported .NET version

-This library is built for and requires .NET 8.0 or a later compatible version.
+This library is built for .NET 8.0 and netstandard2.1.

 ## Full API Reference